moldstruct/mc-md/README.md

 ```
 mcmd-charge-transfer         (default = 1)    Classical over-the-barrier charge
                                               transfer between any pair of atoms.
+mcmd-allow-h-ct              (default = 0)    Allow charge transfer between two
+                                              hydrogens.
+Resonant, so it moves no
+                                              net charge; off by default.
+mcmd-charge-transfer-downhill (default = 0)   Require a transfer to leave the
+                                              electron more tightly bound,
+                                              counting the Coulomb energy the
+                                              pair releases.
+Off by default.
 mcmd-charge-transfer-idle    (default = 2000) Steps without a transfer before the
                                               pass goes idle and is only sampled
                                               periodically.
 0 uses the default,